 The RCD Team

 As well as contributing to the design delivery of our engineering projects, Stephen leads the Ramboll Computational Design Team which is dedicated to the research and application of digital tools for building and masterplan design.
-Stephen writes a weekly blog for Building Design and is a member of the Bristol Urban Design Forum and RIBA education panel.
-He is also a part time tutor at the Oxford Brookes School of Architecture and has also tutored or lectured at TU Delft, Texas, Copenhagen, Bristol and Cardiff Universities.
+Stephen wrote a weekly blog for Building Design and is a member of the Bristol Urban Design Forum and RIBA education panel.
+He is also a part time tutor at the Oxford Brookes School of Architecture and has also tutored or lectured at TU Delft, Texas, Copenhagen, Bristol, Northumbria.
+Westminster and Cardiff Universities.

 Iain joined RCD after returning from Ramboll’s Middle Eastern offices, where he was a key member of the delivery team for Ferrari World Abu Dhabi.
 He has been an active open source software contributor for many years since his time at Oxford University, being involved in projects as wide ranging as Google Refine, IFC, Freebase and Node.js.
 Inspired by advances in the Semantic Web and Big Data; Iain looks for opportunities to increase efficiency throughout the construction industry with targeted software development.